mikenurthen/NYC-Citi-Bike-Analysis/README.md

-# New York City Citi Bike Ride Analysis
+# New York Citi Bike Data Analysis

 ## Summary
 This Tableau visualization project involved analyzing data from the New York Citi Bike program to generate reports for city officials, aiming to improve program publicity and performance.
-By aggregating trip history logs and identifying unexpected phenomena, visualizations and dashboards will be created in Tableau to provide insights into ridership patterns, station popularity, and other relevant metrics.
+By aggregating trip history logs and identifying unexpected phenomena, visualizations and dashboards were created in Tableau to provide insights into ridership patterns, bike station popularity, and other relevant metrics.

 [View My Tableau Dashboard Visualizations here](https://public.tableau.com/views/2023_Quadrimester1_Analysis/StoryDashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Data Source:
-The Data that was used for this analysis was ride data from the Citi Bike Data webpage https://www.citibikenyc.com/system-data.
-The timeframe selected (January through April 2023, four months of data) aligns with the lesser-known term ["first quadrimester"](https://en.wikipedia.org/wiki/Calendar_year) of the year.
+The Data that was used for this analysis was ride data from the Citi Bike Data webpage (https://www.citibikenyc.com/system-data).
+The timeframe selected for analysis encompassed 4 months of data (January through April 2023, aligns with the lesser-known terminology of ["first quadrimester"](https://en.wikipedia.org/wiki/Calendar_year) of the year.

-Connections began by importing and performing a Union on the following files:<br/>
+Connections began by importing and performing a Union on the following csv files:<br/>
 JC-202301-citibike-tripdata.csv<br/>
 JC-202302-citibike-tripdata.csv<br/>
 JC-202303-citibike-tripdata.csv<br/>